anacision/anacision-planning-user-guide/docs/user_documentation/about_anacision_planning.md

     * Which station can process the task?
 (OR which capability is required to process this task?)
     * Processing time on all stations that can process the task
     * If applicable: which resources are needed to produce the task?
 * **Processing stations**: Smallest production unit to which production tasks are assigned.
-Can be one machine, several machines, a manual workstation or a combination of all.
+It can be one machine, several machines, a manual workstation or a combination of all.
+The station is mainly characterized through:
-    * Shift times during which the station can process tasks
+    * Availability intervals during which the station can process tasks
-    * Planned idle times during which the station is not available (e.g. for inspection)
+    * Planned downtimes during which the station is not available (e.g. for inspection)
 * **Limited resources**: If desired, limited resources can be modeled to avoid that the same resource is planned more often that its availability.
 The resources can be equipment, tools or personnel.
     * Number of available units for each resource (e.g. one small drill, two large drills)
     * If applicable: shift times during which the resource is available.
 This is especially